Creating additional Application Servers

 <deployment_name>is the name of the new deployment you are creating.
 For guidelines for creating the name, see the description of the Application Server Name field in Creating additional Application Servers from the BMC Server Automation Console.

 <base_port>is a number that is combined with offset values to determine Authentication and Application Server port numbers.
 For example, the offset for the authentication port is 40 by default.
 If the base_port is 9500, the authentication port would be 9540.
-For more information about ports, see Client ports, Application Server ports, and External Authentication ports.
+For more information about ports, see Client ports.

 <profile_types>is a comma separated list of the type of Application Server to create: Configuration, Job, NSH_Proxy, or All (a combination of all three types).
 For information about each type, see Viewing and editing an Application Server profile.

 - Start the Application Server on the machine where you are setting up the deployment.
-See Starting Application Servers.
+See Starting, stopping, and restarting Application Servers.